omgmarc/OMGclick-Releases/README.md

 ## [Donate]

 I just want to thank you all for finding great use of my little program.
 A special thank you also goes out to those of you who felt the urge the shoot me a few bucks here and there to show your support.
-While I do not expect this from anyone, for others who may also feel the same way, you are welcome [help to keep my coffee supply healthy via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VUVL2RPM5TLUC&currency_code=USD&source=url).
+While I do not expect this from anyone, for others who may also feel the same way, you are welcome [to help keep my coffee supply topped off via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VUVL2RPM5TLUC&currency_code=USD&source=url).
 Again, thank you for using my auto-clicker, and thank you for any donations.
 Have a wonderful day, and be safe out there.